survivejs/webpack-book/manuscript/developing_with_webpack/05_linting.md

 Beyond vanilla JSON, ESLint supports other formats, such as JavaScript or YAML.
 If you want to use a different format, name the file accordingly.
 I.e., *.eslintrc.yaml* would expect YAML.
 See the [documentation](http://eslint.org/docs/user-guide/configuring#configuration-file-formats) for further details.

+T> When ESLint gives errors, npm will show a long `ELIFECYCLE error` error block of its own.
+It is possible to disable that using the `silent` flag like this: `npm run test:lint --silent` or a shortcut `npm run test:lint -s`.

+T> This is a good time to try ESLint autofixing.
+You can run like this: `node_modules/.bin/eslint . --fix`.
+Check the exact location of the local ESLint through `npm bin`.
+Another alternative would be to push it behind a *package.json* script.
+Autofix won't be able to repair each error, but it can fix a lot.
+And as time goes by and ESLint improves, it is able to perform more work.

 ### Connecting ESLint with Webpack

 We can make Webpack emit ESLint messages for us by using [eslint-loader](https://www.npmjs.com/package/eslint-loader).
 As the first step execute